chromium/ballista/docs/explainer.md

-# Web Actions Explained
+# Ballista Explained

 **Date**: 2015-07-29

-Web Actions is a proposed JavaScript web API to allow inter-website communication, as well as communication between websites and native apps on mobile and desktop.
+Ballista is a proposed JavaScript web API to allow inter-website communication, as well as communication between websites and native apps on mobile and desktop.

-Websites can use Web Actions in two different ways:
+Websites can use Ballista in two different ways:

-* As a **Requester**: Websites can request an action be handled by another site or app of the user's choosing.
+* As a **Requester**: Websites can request an "action" be handled by another site or app of the user's choosing.
 For example, a site can send a file to be edited externally.
 * As a **Handler**: Websites can request to be registered as action handlers.
   For example, a site registered as a handler may be called upon to edit a file